adwaykanhere/adwaykanhere.github.io/_pages/about.md

 ## Entrepreneurial Detour:

 I was also the co-founder of Farmplus, a dairy-tech startup where we built a cool fitbit for cows, tracked it with good ol' telecom frequecies, snagged 1st place at the 2022 Hopkins New Venture Challenge (HOPSTART) and were subsequently incubated at the JHU Spark Incubator.
-Check out the BTS story of how that came to be in my blog (because my other co-founder and best friend wants me to take public accountability)
+Check out the BTS story in my blog (because my other co-founder and best friend wants me to take public accountability)

 ## IRL: